How to Choose an Executive Assistant Agency: 12-Point CEO Checklist

 For UK and European executives, time-zone fit is not a minor detail.
 If your assistant handles inbox, calendar, stakeholder communication, urgent travel changes, or same-day meeting prep, you need overlap during your working day.

+Offshore support can work well for asynchronous tasks, research, reporting, data entry, and non-urgent admin.
 UK/EU working-hour support matters when the assistant needs to coordinate meetings in real time, respond to urgent stakeholders, reschedule travel, manage live calendar conflicts, or protect the CEO day as it unfolds.

 9. Evaluate Security, Confidentiality, and GDPR-Aware Workflows